covcom/388COM/Week_06_Data_persistence/README.md

 ### SQLite CRUD operations

-> The exercises in here roughly follows an [online tutorial](http://www.androidhive.info/2011/11/android-sqlite-database-tutorial/) written by Ravi Tamada.
+> The SQLite exercises here roughly follow an [online tutorial](http://www.androidhive.info/2011/11/android-sqlite-database-tutorial/) written by Ravi Tamada.
+Read through that tutorial and answer the following questions:

+* How to define a 'contract' class, as suggested [here](http://developer.android.com/training/basics/data-storage/databases.html) in the official website, to improve the tutorial?
+* How would you implement 'delete'/'update' on the UI?